keajs/kea-docs/docs/guide/advanced.md

 })
 ```

-... and probably everywhere else you might expect.
+... and everywhere else you might expect.

 What if we need the list of users when refreshing the dashboard?